aheedshah/portfolio/README.md

 # Project

-This project is now hosted on AWS and can be accessed via the link: [aheedshah.xyz](aheedshah.xyz).
+This project is now hosted on AWS and can be accessed via the link: [www.aheedshah.xyz](https://www.aheedshah.xyz).

 Points to remember: